 The time element prior to selection for and enrollment in core courses varies by program and is not predictable.
-Further information about specific program petitioning is available at atc.edu.
+Further information about specific program petitioning is available at gtc.edu/student-services/ admissions/what-petitioning.
 Gateway must be informed of all address changes and changes for telephone or cell phone numbers.
 If the College does not have updated information, the result could be program deactivation or bypassing the student for openings in a program's core courses.